Master of Arts in Psychology

 - Student: File an application for degree no later than the fourth week of classes

-- Student: Submit a copy of your thesis to the Graduate School at least two weeks before defense date for format check
+- Student: Submit a copy of your thesis to the Graduate School at least two weeks before the defense date for format check

 - Student: File a Master's Final Report for Certifying Fulfillment of Degree Requirements (PDF) form after your thesis defense